corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

         val ptx: SignedTransaction = transactionBuilder.sign()

         // Gather signatures from other maintainers
-        // Check that we have sessions with all maitainers but not with ourselves val otherMaintainerSessions =
+        // Check that we have sessions with all maintainers but not with ourselves val otherMaintainerSessions =
             participantSessions.filter { it.counterparty in evolvableTokens.otherMaintainers(flowIdentity.ourIdentity) }
         otherMaintainerSessions.forEach { it.send(Notification(signatureRequired = true)) }